-Remember how we all quit buying CDs, cassettes, records, DVDs, and books in favor of MP3s and eBooks because they were cheap and easily available?
+Remember how we all quit buying physical music in favor of downloads because they were cheap and easily available?
 Us neither.

-Sure, we were wooed by the promise of new technology, the cost-savings, the convenience.
+Okay, fine, we were a little bit wooed by the promise of new technology, the cost-savings, the convenience.
 We even dabbled with digital formats a little ourselves.
 But there was always something missing.
-You don’t get to hold it in your hands, admire the artwork, pore over it with kindred spirits, or get to enjoy the ritual of lowering the needle.
+You don’t get to hold it in your hands, admire the artwork, pore over it with kindred spirits, or enjoy the ritual of lowering the needle.

 Cheaper and more convenient isn’t always better.
 Much has been said about physical media vs. digital and whether it’s worth the time and expense of buying, storing, and categorizing stuff.
 But if you’re like us, it’s not a hassle, or even a hobby, it’s a passion.

 If you’re already a part of the Discogs Community, you probably have your own feelings about physical vs. digital formats.
-However, one thing we can probably all agree on is the importance of our collections and the role they play in our lives, and possibly even identity.
-That’s why the Collection feature is integral to the site.
-We find the music Collection on Discogs so helpful, we’re offering the the same for your collection of music books and magazines, film and videos, and posters as well.
-Start cataloging!
+One thing we can probably all agree on is the importance of our collections and the role they play in our lives, and possibly even identity.
+That’s why the Collection feature is integral to Discogs.

 1. Know what you’ve got so you don’t accidentally buy it again